 The board of trustees:

+Shall have all the powers and duties as given to trustees of educational institutions by the Education Law of the State of New York, and subject to the Special District Laws and the Charter.

 Has general supervision of the library and its property.

 Defines its purposes, goals, and objectives of service.